The Smile Studios Dental Group Practice Policies

 - Encouraging its visitors and patients to take responsible action in terms of environmentally sustainable best practice

-- Minimising its consumption of natural resources.
+- Minimizing its consumption of natural resources.

-- Reduce carbon emissions where possible such as using low energy ways in which to interact with its partners
+- Reduce carbon emissions where possible such as using low-energy ways in which to interact with its partners

 - Choosing sustainable goods and services

 The practice, working with its staff and suppliers, will:

 - Reduce emissions from its buildings through energy management such as turning off lights and equipment, reducing the temperature of the heating and using good standards of insulation

 - Minimise waste by reducing and reusing non-clinical products where appropriate

 - Raise awareness of sustainable development at the practice

 - Reduce the printing of paper forms and records